RuthyYao/product_review_sentiment_analysis/README.md

 ## Data Understanding
 The original dataset has over 560,000 pieces of reviews from Oct 1999 to Oct 2012, each with the customer who wrote the review, the product ID, the date and time of the review and the rating score.
 As we are only interested in the recent customer's feedback about our products, the dataset was trimmed to include only the last twelve months' reviews.
 The subsetted dataset has over 233,000 pieces of data.

 The rating score from 1 to 5 represent the "Actual" sentiment from the customers.
-Since we use the review text to predict the sentiment, we assess the prediction accuracy against the "Actual" sentiment.
+We use the review text to predict the sentiment and evaluate the prediction accuracy against the "Actual" sentiment.
 The sentiment is divided to "Positive" and "Negative".
 Score above 3 will be classified as "positive" , otherwise the sentiment is "negative".
 The split of the data is 75 postive : 25 negative, which is inbalanced.

 ## Methodology
 I build a Term-doc incidence matrix using term frequency and inverse document frequency ponderation (TF-IDF) model to convert the text to numerical.
 I put in some explanation on why I choose TF-IDF model over the Bag-of-word models.
 To predict the sentiment, I fit into two machine learning models for comparision - Logistic Regression and Random Forest Model.